ruslanskorb/RSKGrowingTextView/README.md

         github "ruslanskorb/RSKGrowingTextView"

-2. Run `carthage update`, then follow the [additional steps required](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application) to add the iOS and/or Mac frameworks into your project.
+2. Run `carthage update --use-xcframeworks`, then follow the [additional steps required](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application) to add the iOS and/or Mac frameworks into your project.

 ## Demo